m0dd0/fusion_addin_framework/docs/source/examples.rst

 Examples
 ========

-The usage of this framework should be easy to understand by having a look at the examples below.
+The usage of this framework should be easy to understand by studying the examples below.

 All the given examples assume that you cloned the `fusion_addin_framework
 <https://github.com/m0dd0/fusion_addin_framework>`_